rss logo

 Graphical User Interface (GUI)

-• Using the Server Manager dashboard, navigate to Add Roles and Features:
+• In the Server Manager dashboard, navigate to Add Roles and Features:

 • Select Role-based or feature-based installation: